matthewtownson/Python_KD4014/_episodes/14-visualising-data.md

 objectives:
 - "Plot simple graphs from data."
 keypoints:
-- "Use the `pyplot` library from `matplotlib` for creating simple visualizations."
+- "Use the `pyplot` library from `matplotlib` for creating simple visualizations"
-- "Many styles of plot are available: see the [Python Graph Gallery](https://python-graph-gallery.com/matplotlib/) for more options."
+- "Basic plots can be generated quickly with matplotlib"
+- "To group similar plots we use a figure and subplots"
+- "There are many ways to plot and customise plots using matplotlib"
 ---

-## Visualizing data
+## Use the `pyplot` library from `matplotlib` for creating effective visualizations

 The mathematician Richard Hamming once said, "The purpose of computing is insight, not numbers," and the best way to develop insight is often to visualize data.
 Visualization deserves an entire